-Court can Order for a specific performance thereby directing the party in default to specifically carry out obligations under a contract.
+The Court can Order for a “specific performance”, which directs the party that has failed to specifically carry out their contractual obligations.
 When the damages awarded are not adequate to the compensation for the breach of a contract, the Court directs the parties to carry out specific performance.
 Such Orders are generally granted for contracts involving the sale of land or involving subject matter of a unique nature, such as a rare vintage car.

 Obtain an injunction

-When it is impossible to recover the damage caused due to breach of contract, Court can Order a person to restrain himself/herself from performing or repeating a wrongful act.
-Such Orders of the Court are referred as injunction.
+When it is impossible to recover the damage caused due to breach of contract, the Court can Order a person to restrain himself/herself from performing or repeating a wrongful act.
+Such Orders of the Court are referred to as an “injunction”.

 Sue for damages

-- Liquidated damages: If in a contract, it is explicitly mentioned that a particular amount needs to be rendered by the defaulting party in the event of breach of contract, then the amount rendered must either be liquidated or be penalty damages.
-Liquidated damages are nothing but an estimation of the amount which will compensate for the breach.
-In the event of a breach, the Court will award this amount as compensation.
+Liquidated damages: If in a contract, it is explicitly mentioned that a particular amount needs to be rendered by the party at fault in the event of breach of contract, then the amount must either be liquidated or become penalty damages.
+Liquidated damages are nothing but an estimation of the amount that will compensate for the breach.
+In the event of a breach of contract, the Court will award this amount as compensation.

-- Unliquidated damages: When the contract is silent about the amount of damages to be awarded in the event of breach of contract, then the amount of damages will be a subject of decision of the Court.
+Unliquidated damages: When the contract is silent about the amount of damages to be awarded in the event of breach of contract, then the Court will decide the amount.

 If you’re unsure about whether a breach of contract exists or need help with your case, don’t hesitate to call the Owen Hodge Lawyers team on 1800 770 780 to schedule a consultation.